 Stillwater High School Principal Robert Bach said in an e-mail to families that “we extend our deepest sympathy to the family and everyone impacted directly or indirectly. … During this time of grief, we ask you to keep the family in your thoughts.”

 Bach added, “The death of a classmate, even for those who didn’t know them well, will impact each student differently, and all reactions need to be addressed with great care and support.
-We encourage you to talk with your children about this sad news and help them to process their feelings.
+We encourage you to talk with your children regarding this sad news and help them to process their feelings.

 “Please let us know how we can continue to help you and your children as we work through this difficult process together.”